A Group Dialogue Series on Race & Faith

 We will form small, inclusive groups — “circles” — that represent the full diversity of Grace and our community.
 No matter where you are on your personal journey with racism, we encourage you to consider participating.
 While the work may not always be comfortable or easy, it will operate with firm values of mutual respect and inclusion.
 Further, the groups will be structured so that participants of color will not be expected to do the heavy lifting of “explaining” racism to white participants.

 We are offering Sacred Ground as a Zoom-based program, beginning in January 2021.
 We will begin with an informational webinar on Sunday, January 31 from 2 to 3 p.m.
 Sacred Ground circles, led by a team of facilitators, will begin the week of February 2nd and will meet for 90 minutes every other week.
 Sacred Ground is a 10-session series, giving groups time to grow in relationship and cover terrain that cannot be traversed quickly.
 Committing to the process of being antiracist is a spiritually and emotionally demanding process.
 In order to build an environment of trust, where truth-telling and reconciliation can occur, commitment is crucial.
 Before signing up, please consider prayerfully whether you are able to commit to the full ten-week series at this time.
-If you would like to discuss your discernment around this decision further, feel free to reach out to the Rev. Kristin Saylor.
+If you would like to discuss your discernment around this decision further, feel free to reach out to The Rev. Mary Carter Greene.

 Our hope is that Sacred Ground will inspire our community to become more deeply involved in action around racial justice, long after the series ends.
 Making a commitment to the full 10 sessions is a powerful sign that we are engaging in what is actually a lifelong journey.
 Participants should expect to devote 2-3 hours to the assigned films and readings in between sessions.